floridop/MNXB11-fairytale/fairytale.md

 answered Zo-oZ in a mix of shame and confusion.

 As they stepped into the company's instaporter...
+"Was it werid that you had seen it before, what is your feeling when you first witnessed it?"
+"Of course i am scared at first, i do not want to experience that once again if i can choose."
+The Instaporter act as a PR in instagram that manage the user's quality and make sure the atmosphere in instgram is positive enough.

 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE LINE